ibm-cloud-docs/codeengine/build.md

 # Building a container image
 {: #build-image}

+A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpack.

+{: shortdesc}

 {{site.data.keyword.codeengineshort}} pulls source code from a repository, build it, and then pushes the container image to a registry.
 You can choose public or private [repositories](/docs/codeengine?topic=codeengine-code-repositories) and [registries](/docs/codeengine?topic=codeengine-plan-image).
 With {{site.data.keyword.codeengineshort}}, you first set up the option for your build configuration and then you run it.
 After your build is complete, you can deploy the container images as applications or run them as jobs.
 Before you start building images, review [planning information](/docs/codeengine?topic=codeengine-plan-build).
-{: shortdesc}

 ## Create a build configuration
 {: #build-create-config}